-9. This mobile art caddy from Dick Blick would be another way to keep art supplies at the ready, yet out of the way in a common room such as a dining room or eat-in kitchen.
+9. Use a mobile art caddy.
+This mobile art caddy from Dick Blick would be another way to keep art supplies at the ready, yet out of the way in a common room such as a dining room or eat-in kitchen.

 10. Convert an antique into an art supply station.
 Check out Kelli McKinley Hansen’s inventive use of a mail sorting cubby.
 See how I’ve repurposed two pieces of furniture in this post.

 Even the smallest home has space for art.
 Click To Tweet

 11. Carry an art pouch.
 Whether carving out a dedicated art space in your home feels impossible, or you like being able to make art anywhere, a portable art kit is an essential tool.
 I’ve been a fan of using little and big pouches as portable art kits for some time, this post gives some ideas for decorating your own.
 I find the more special it feels, the more I want to pick it up and use it!

 12. Make an art tool bucket.
 This tool bucket makes for a great portable art station with all its pockets.

 Would you like to see my studio space?
 You can check out a video tour of my little studio here.

 Join My Free E-Course, The Guide to Creative Self-Care